IMPACT Inbound Marketing Agency]

 Link to your best content to continue to educate your prospects so when they are ready to talk to you, they will be more likely to actually buy.

 To do so, create a list of common topics you write about and then locate the best two or three related content pieces.
-Your best content may be other articles, service pages, a demo offer, etc. Anything that is most helpful to your readers.
+Your best content may be other articles, videos, service pages, a demo offer, etc. Anything that is most helpful to your readers.

 Use this as a linking guide for when you write.
 Anytime you write about a specific topic, see what content you’ve noted down would be good to link to and then see where it is most applicable to link within your content.